 The Dr. Seuss National Memorial Sculpture Garden in Springfield, Mass. is a bucket-list destination.
 Fond memories of my own as well as my kids surround Dr. Seuss' magical worlds of things 1 & 2, cats in hats, foxes in boxes...well, you get it, don't you?
 If I found it this hard to narrow it to one photo, can you fathom how fantastical it will be in person?

 DeSmet, South Dakota

 An immersive Little House on the Prairie experience?
 Yes, please!
 Sign me up for some of that!
 A fan of Little House from the TV show as a kid, I became even more enamored with all things Little House when I read through the series with my kids.
 Twice.
 I am so into LHotP that Pioneer America is my favorite time period in history.
 Mark my words, it will be my first destination when time travel becomes a thing.
 Until then, we have DeSmet.
 Now...who's with me?

 Any Little Women fans out there?
 Then you're going to want to plan a trip to Orchard House in Concord, Mass., THE house where Louisa May Alcott penned the novel.
 In fact, LMA spent most of her childhood in that very place.
 You can almost see the March sisters frolicking about, can't you?

 Up for a road trip?
 How about an epic Route 66 trip from Oklahoma to California?
-Load up the car with the family and follow John Steinbeck's The Grapes of Wrath from Salisaw, OK to the Midpoint Cafe in Texas to Bakersfield, California to Los Angelas.
+Load up the car with the family and follow John Steinbeck's The Grapes of Wrath from Sallisaw, OK to the Midpoint Cafe in Texas to Bakersfield, California to Los Angeles.